 Copy this into Terminal:

-That installer does three things:
+That installer does three things: After it finishes:

 1. Double-tap Right Option.